juftin/actions/README.md

 -   `@semantic-release/changelog` - Generate a changelog file
 -   `semantic-release-gitmoji` - Use gitmoji for commit messages
 -   `semantic-release-major-tag` - Create a major tag for releases
+-   `semantic-release-replace-plugin` - Replace text in files with release information

 You must also have a semantic-release configuration file in your repository root for this action to work.